Carl Schlieper

 The company operated in the Dutch East Indies and had pavilion at the Colonial Exhibition of Semarang in 1914.
 The company also operated in Batavia, Dutch East Indies, including as a supplier of hardware for the Engineering Corps.
 The company is known for its "Eye Brand" knives.

 History

 Carl Schlieper Stahlwarenfabrik & Export was originally a trading company started in 1754 or 1798 and was based in Remscheid Germany.
 Products included knives, tools and straight razors.
 Markets included the booming tobacco and rubber plantation industry in Siam (Thailand), Malaysia, British North Borneo and the Dutch East Indies.
 A subsidiary of the company in Solingen dealt in knives including slipjoints, automatic knives, gardener, dagger, hunt measurer, machete, bowie, razors, and kitchen knives.
 Various brand names have been used and 22 patents held by the company.
 In the U.S. brand names have included "Fan", "Jim Bowie" and "El Gallo" and, after World War II, the "eye brand".
 In 1989 Schlieper merged with Remscheider.
 Carl Schlieper was liquidated in bankruptcy in 1993.
-Production of the brand was resumed by Freidrich Olbertz in Solingen.
+Production of the brand was resumed by Friedrich Olbertz in Solingen.